hyunwoongko/megatron-11b/README.md

 # Megatron 11B
 - Porting of Megatron LM 11B model published on facebook on Huggingface Transformers.
-- This repo contains the model's code, checkpoints and deepspeed parallelization examples.
+- This repo contains the model's code, checkpoints and parallelization examples.
 <br><br>

 ## Installation